zgicg/application-services/components/viaduct/README.md

 # Viaduct

-Viaduct is our HTTP request library, which can make requests either via a rust-based (reqwest) networking stack (used on iOS and for local desktop use, for tests and the like), or using a stack that calls a function passed into it over the FFI (on android).
+Viaduct is our HTTP request library, which supports different backends for different use-cases:

+* A default rust-based networking stack (using the `reqwest` crate) that works without any setup or configuration.
+This is suitable for consumers who do not need to customize any networking behaviour (current iOS and local testing).

+* An FFI backend which delegates network requests to an application-provided callback.
+This is currently used on Android in order to route all network requesst from rust though the same stack as is used by the rest of the app (e.g. GeckoView's networking layer).

+* A stub backend that can be used for automated tests that don't actually hit the network.

 For usage info, you can run `cargo +nightly doc -p viaduct` (the `+nightly` is optional, however some intra-doc links require it), it has several examples.